hyosubkim/bayes-toolbox/README.md

 ## Models that are currently included and validated (frequentist analogue in parentheses)
 - Comparison of two groups (independent samples t-test)
-- Comparsion of single or paired samples (paired t-test)
+- Comparison of single or paired samples (paired t-test)
 - Simple linear regression
 - Multiple regression
 - Multi-level (hierarchical) linear regression for modeling group- and individual-specific parameters